xoan/escornabot/README.md

 Documentation (in spanish) is in the [EscornaWiki][PRO01], the Escornabot Project Wiki.

-Changes in this repository will be eventually pushed to the [main project repository][REP01] when they are deemed stable enough.
+Changes in this repository should be eventually pushed to the [main project repository][REP01] when they are deemed stable enough.

 [ESC01]: https://raw.githubusercontent.com/xoan/escornabot/master/images/escornabot.png